SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 Step 2 is about the national implementation of data models or legislative pieces.
 Contrary to step 1, step 2 is looking at gathering elements from national contexts.

-It might be that (semantic) data models do not exist or were not shared in step 1.
-Step 2 will remediate that by looking for elements in national implementations.
+It is possible that relevant data models (semantic or other) do not exist or were not shared in step 1.
+Step 2 will remediate this by gathering relevant elements from national implementations.

 Working Group members will share information on:
 * Examples of evidences